s-palmer/bank-tech-test/README.md

 ### Class Model From User Stories

 Based on the user stories, I came up with the following initial class / method models to describe how I think my program will look.
-From the requirements, I think I will need to create 2 classes, a Bank Account class and a Transaction class.
-The Bank Account class will be responsible for initialising an empty account and I added just one method for now, which is a print_balance method.
+From the requirements, I initially decided to create 2 classes, a Bank Account class and a Transaction class.

+The Bank Account class will be responsible for initialising an empty account and contains just one method for now, which is a print_balance method.

-The Transaction class will have 4 methods, and a Transaction History attribute.
-I expect that I will store a record of Transactions as an array of hashes, given that each transaction should consist of several pieces of information.
+The Transaction class will have 4 methods, and a Transaction History attribute to store a record of Transactions.
 I have currently given the Transaction class 4 methods - however I may look to extract the print_statement method out into its own Statement class.

 ![Class Model](ClassModel.png)

-After some consideration, I decided that my original thought process wasn't how I wanted to complete this challenge.
-As such, after creating my initial Bank Account class, I decided to implement more methods on this class instead of the Transaction class.
-Now my Bank account class will be responsible for storing a Transaction history, as well as instantiating new instances of my Transaction class every time a deposit or withdrawal is made.
+After some consideration, I decided that my original plan wasn't how I wanted to complete this challenge, and didn't make sense.

+As such, after creating my initial Bank Account class, I decided to implement more methods on this class instead of the Transaction class, including depositing and withdrawing.

+ Now each instance of the Bank account class will be responsible for storing its own Transaction history, as well as instantiating new instances of the Transaction class every time a deposit or withdrawal is made.
 These Transaction instances will store the information that will be required for creating formatted statements.

+I tried to further break out classes by creating a Statement class to be responsible for printing the formatted statements.
+However, due to issues mocking the Transactions to be inserted, I rolled back my code.
+I tried to use doubles of my Transaction class instances to do this - however it was unsuccesful.

 ### Edge Cases to consider
 * Becoming overdrawn - prevent transactions that would create a negative balance